 The financially troubled era of 2002-2004, in part caused by the subsequent collapse of ITV Digital in England, saw a massive growth in our work, with clubs like Exeter City under community ownership and notably Swansea City still benefiting from the creation of the Swans Trust that saw them at the centre of their rescue and restructure that is the direct cause of their long period of growth and stability.

 Perhaps most notably in 2002, SD was involved in the response to the biggest failure of football governance in many years, which saw Wimbledon Football Club effectively franchised to another town.
-The supporters however, refusing to to accept that continuity as a South London Club "Reforming would not be in the wider interests of football" (a quote from the authors of the report) re-established the club under the ownership of The Dons Trust, and the rest of the story of AFC Wimbledon doesn't need telling here.
+The supporters however, refusing to to accept that continuity as a South London Club "Reforming would not be in the wider interests of football" (a quote from the authors of the report) re-established the club under the ownership of The Dons Trust.
+You can read more about it here.

 Since 2012, Scotland has seen the Trust Movement expand once more, with Dunfermline moving into part-ownership last year, and others - amongst them Heart of Midlothian - having similar plans drawn up.